 Dormont is a somewhat small borough located in the state of Pennsylvania.
-With a population of 8,465 people and four constituent neighborhoods, Dormont is the 144th largest community in Pennsylvania.
-Much of the housing stock in Dormont was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 8,319 people and four constituent neighborhoods, Dormont is the 144th largest community in Pennsylvania.
+Dormont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Dormont is a decidedly white-collar borough, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dormont is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dormont who work in office and administrative support (13.38%), management occupations (10.26%), and food service (8.99%).
+Dormont is a decidedly white-collar borough, with fully 89.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Dormont is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Dormont who work in office and administrative support (16.58%), business and financial occupations (9.80%), and management occupations (8.79%).

 Also of interest is that Dormont has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Dormont is also a borough of artists.
 Dormont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dormont’s character.